lunduniversity/introprog-scalalib/README.md

 libraryDependencies += "se.lth.cs" %% "introprog" % "0.1.5"
 ```

-When you run `sbt` in terminal the introprog lib is automatically downloaded and made available on your classpath.
+When you run `sbt` in terminal the `introprog` package is automatically downloaded and made available on your classpath.
 You can do things like:
 ```
 > sbt